mseminatore/TeslaJS/README.md

 # Library Interfaces

-The TeslaJS library provides a number of methods and constants.
+The TeslaJS library exports a number of methods and constants.

 **General API calls**